Theta nigrum

 Retiarius vs Secutor, the two gladiators lying are dead, as signified by the theta nigrum.

 The theta nigrum or theta infelix is a symbol of death in Greek and Latin epigraphy.
 Isidore of Seville notes the letter was appended after the name of a deceased soldier and finds of papyri containing military records have confirmed this use.
 Additionally it can be seen in the Gladiator Mosaic.

 The term theta nigrum was coined by Theodor Mommsen.
-It consists of a circle with a horizontal line.
+It consists of a circle with a horizontal line and thus resembles the majuscule Θ (theta) of the Greek alphabet.
 The theta signified Thanatos, the Greek deity of death.